andr1312e/IgorMap/README.md

 # Russia Tiles Server
- Simple and Quic Tile Server with maps of Russia
+ Simple and Quik Tile Server with maps of Russia